 Whether you were in a marriage or in a common-law relationship that has broken down, there are several things to know when it comes to your pension in these situations.
 Below is some information to help you understand your next steps.

 Every divorce or separation is unique; therefore, it is very important that you contact us as soon as possible to obtain information for your personal situation.
 We provide information to both members and their non-member pension partners.

-A member's pension is considered matrimonial property, which means it can be divided on marital separation or divorce.
+A member's pension can be divided on separation or divorce.
 It is very important to note that not every separation or divorce results in a member's pension being divided.
-You and your spouse can agree that other assets of equal value can offset the value of the pension benefit, or you and your spouse might agree not to divide anything at all, which would leave your PSPP pension unaffected.
+You and your pension partner can agree that other assets of equal value can offset the value of the pension benefit, or you and your non-member spouse/common-law partner (your partner) might agree not to divide anything at all, which would leave your PSPP pension unaffected.

-Whatever you and your spouse decide to do regarding your PSPP pension, please let us know as soon as possible.
+Whatever you and your partner decide to do regarding your PSPP pension, please let us know as soon as possible.

-It is suggested that you get independent legal advice regarding a division of your pension.
-You can direct your representative to the Instructions for Lawyers for more detailed information.
+If you haven’t already, it is suggested that you get independent legal advice regarding a division of your pension.
+You can direct your representative to the Instructions for Lawyers and Questions and Answers document for more detailed information.